- The Clash of Organizational Cultures

 - Portsmouth Historic Dockyard Master planners engaged to revolutionise the visitor experience

-- Are You Behaviorizing Your Mission?
+- How Do You Align Your Mission and Values To Your Visitor Experience?
 Sylvia Matiko, co-founder of A Different View, Featured on the AttractionPros Podcast

 - Off on an adventure with Seven Stories A Different View appointed for business review and master planning